matsen/ai-at-hhmi/expanded/experimental-design-750-words.md

 We can leverage this hidden antigen label for each clonal family by expanding our model to include information from the rest of the clonal family.
 We are currently trialing this idea by doing limited fine-tuning for small clonal families to see if prediction is improved.
-If this works, we will expand our networks to ingest information from entire clonal families at a time.

 We are also excited to perform selection inference for insertion-deletion events in antibody sequences.
 A simple way to do this will be to have another track of output that indicates the selective effect of insertion-deletion events.